First Evidence of Solar Neutrino Interactions on $^{13}$C

 The likelihood PDFs can be used to construct a mixed signal and background model, from which the overall relative likelihood can be plotted as a function of signal content, as shown in Figure \ref{fig:fig3}.
-The background-only null hypothesis is rejected at 4.2$\sigma$, and the best fit number of signal events is 1.6$^{+0.82}_{-0.65}$ ev/yr/tonne of $^{13}$C, consistent with the expectation of 1.3$^{+0.17}_{-0.21}$ ev/yr/tonne of $^{13}$C. The uncertainty in the expected rate is dominated by the 9\% uncertainty on the natural isotopic abundance of $^{13}$C.
+The background-only null hypothesis is rejected at 4.2$\sigma$, and the best fit number of signal events is 1.6$^{+0.82}_{-0.65}$ ev/yr/tonne of $^{13}$C, consistent with the expectation of 1.3$^{+0.17}_{-0.21}$ ev/yr/tonne of $^{13}$C. The uncertainties on the measured signal rate are derived from the likelihood minimisation using Wilks' theorem.
+The uncertainty in the expected rate is dominated by the 9\% average uncertainty on the natural isotopic abundance of $^{13}$C.

 Finally, the observed rate of interactions can be combined with previous measurements of the ${}^{8}\text{B}$ flux, the global best fit neutrino oscillation parameters and the number of ${}^{13}\text{C}$ atoms to determine the interaction cross section.
 The flux-weighted average cross section is $(16.1 ^{+8.5}_{-6.7} (\text{stat.}) ^{+1.6}_{-2.7} (\text{syst.}) )\times 10^{-43}$~cm$^{2}$ for $^{8}$B neutrino events above 7.2 MeV.
 The only other $^{13}$C neutrino cross~section measurement comes from the KARMEN experiment \cite{KARMEN}.
 As KARMEN was operating at higher energies and was not looking for the delayed coincidence, they were sensitive to the sum of all interaction channels, not just the ground state.
 The results presented here, therefore, constitute the first specific measurement of the ground state cross section for this reaction.
 The cross sections are shown in Figure \ref{fig:fig4} together with the theoretical predictions \cite{Cross_Section_2012}.
 The 13\% systematic uncertainty on the measured cross section is subdominant to the 47\% statistical uncertainty.